ilozada/GenomeContent/README.md

 ## Installation

-`GenomeContent` v1.0 is written in Perl language.
-So, it can be easily modified by the user.
+`GenomeContent` v0.80 is written in Perl language.
+This version of the program is still a draft and is being subject to tests.
+But, it can be easily modified by the user.
 Additional documentation along the code is provided to facilitate these modifications.
+The code of the program can be downloaded directly from here: [GenomeContent.tar.gz](https://github.com/ilozada/GenomeContent/files/9128730/GenomeContent.tar.gz)

-The program is released as a compressed archive file (`GenomeContent.tar.gz`) for download.
-Extracting the files to your current directory will create the directory `GenomeContent`, containing the required files.
+And two sets of genome files as examples to run the program are provided in a compressed archive file (`GenomeContent.tar.gz`) in the folder above.
+Extracting the files to your current directory will create the directory `GenomeContent`, containing the required files to run tests.

 `Unzip`:
 ```bash